vincejstraub/tools-code-snippets/README.md

 # Custom Pandas Functions

-Module that contains a collection of custom functions for making exploratory data analysis with Pandas easier and faster.
+Script containing a collection of custom functions for making exploratory data analysis with Pandas easier and faster.

 * All functions are contained in the script `pandas_funcs.py`.

 ## License

-If using a shared private repository, explain that project is yet to be made publicly available hence no license is included otherwise include the license in a `.md` file.
+This code is being released with a permissive open-source license.
+You should feel free to use or adapt the code as long as you follow the terms of the license.